 1. Applicable Law.
 The terms and conditions set forth in this Agreement shall become effective on the later of the Effective Date of this Agreement, April 14, 2003, or any new mandatory compliance date established for HIPAA, the HIPAA Regulations and/or the HITECH Act.
 The parties acknowledge and agree that HIPAA, the HIPAA Regulations and the HITECH Act may be amended and additional guidance and/or regulations may be issued after the date of the execution of this Agreement and may affect the Parties' obligations under this Agreement ("Future Directives").
 The Parties agree to abide by such Future Directives as these Future Directives may affect the obligations of the Parties under the Covered California Qualified Health Plan contract (Exchange Agreement) and/or this Agreement.
-If Future Directives in writing within thirty (30) days before Future Directives are effective.
+If Future Directives affect the obligations of the Parties, then Covered Entity shall notify Business Associate of Future Directives in writing within thirty (30) days before Future Directives are effective.
 The notification of Business Associate by Covered Entity of Future Directives that affect the obligations of the Parties related to the Business Associate relationship shall be considered amendments to this Agreement binding on both parties.
 Covered Entity's failure to notify Business Associate of Future Directives shall not relieve Business Associate of any obligations it may otherwise have under HIPAA Requirements.